Gift Guide for Nurse Practitioner School Graduates (2022)

-4-in-1 pens are commonly listed as being an essential part of what lives in an NP’s nurse’s bag.
-While plastic and disposable 4-in-1 pens are available everywhere, the place where you want the pen to last the longest is in the nurses’s hand (not in a landfill) A long-lasting and refillable 4-in-1 can be a gift that continues to give all throughout an NP’s career.
-While most 4-in-1 pens are all ink, this particular model swaps out the color green for a .7mm mechanical pencil.
+4-in-1 pens are commonly listed as being an essential part of what lives in an NP nurse’s bag.
+While plastic and disposable 4-in-1 pens are available everywhere, the place where you want the pen to last the longest is in the nurses’ hand (not in a landfill).
+A long-lasting and refillable 4-in-1 pen can be a gift that continues to give throughout an NP’s career.
+While most 4-in-1 pens are all ink, this particular model swaps out the color for a 7mm mechanical pencil.

 If the NP you know is a coffee snob, give them the gift of the best possible coffee on earth—that which doesn’t use pesticides or destroy lives or the planet.
 Whether you offer the NP graduate you know beans, a single cup, or a gift certificate to a local, fair-trade, organic coffee shop, the gift of robust flavor that delivers an ethical energy boost is one that most NP grads will be happy to receive.

 For their safety and the safety of patients and colleagues, nurse practitioners can wash their hands up to hundreds of times per day, depending on their role in the workplace.
 Although alcohol-based sanitizing gels cut down on how dry NP hands can become, hand lotion is still something that any NP graduate can appreciate.